stuartellis/stuartellis-site-hugo/content/articles/vnc-on-linux.md

 The standard VNC software does not encrypt the connection between the client and the server.
 In order to protect VNC communications, we can simply use the *tunneling* feature of SSH secure remote access software.
-Linux, Mac OS X, and other UNIX-based systems include OpenSSH by default.
+Linux, macOS, and other UNIX-based systems include OpenSSH by default.

 For Windows systems, install the open source PuTTY suite, to provide SSH